US

 Communists, or terrorist sympathizers.
 Some of these individuals have faced

-derision, injury, vandalism to their property, loss of
+derision, injury, vandalism to their property, loss of employment, loss of

-recognition for peace leadership, these labels and social threats reproduce a
+leadership, these labels and social threats reproduce a culture that is unaware

-culture that is unaware of, indifferent to, or hostile toward courageous US
+of, indifferent to, or hostile toward courageous US peacemaking efforts.

 Shared